Troubleshooting

 3. TLS Support - Detects the TLS versions and ciphers that both the device and the SDC support.

-• Unsupported Cipher - If there are no TLS version that are supported by both the device and the SDC, CDO also tests for TLS versions and ciphers that are supported by the device, but not the SDC.
+• Unsupported Cipher - If there are no TLS version that are supported by both the device and the SDC, Security Cloud Control also tests for TLS versions and ciphers that are supported by the device, but not the SDC.

 4. SSL Certificate - The troubleshoot provides certificate information.